 In other words, the bigger problem the engineers would’ve solved for would be to keep it from breaking during operation.

-Their system consists of a motor (not visible in the image above but positioned to the right of the shaft, made of an insulating material), the gearbox, a piping network and a reservoir of liquid tin.
+Their system consists of a motor, a gearbox, pipes and a reservoir of liquid tin.
 When the motor is turned on, the pump receives liquid tin from the bottom of the reservoir.
-Two interlocking gears inside the pump (shown left bottom) rotate.
+Two interlocking gears inside the pump rotate.
 As the tin flows between the blades, it is compressed into the space between them, creating a pressure difference that sucks in more tin from the reservoir.
 After the tin moves through the blades, it is let out into another pipe that takes it back to the reservoir.

 Using this setup, the engineers were able to operate the pump continuously for 72 hours at an average temperature of 1,200º C. For the first 60 hours of operation, the flow rate varied between 28 and 108 grams per second (at an rpm in the lower hundreds).
 According to the engineers’ paper, this corresponds to an energy transfer of 5-20 kW for a vat of liquid tin heated from 300º C to 1,200º C. They extrapolate these numbers to suggest that if the gear diameter and thickness were enlarged from 3.8 cm to 17.1 cm and 1.3 cm to 5.85 cm (resp.) and operated at 1,800 rpm, the resulting heat transfer rate would be 100 MW – a jump of 5,000x from 20 kW and close to the requirements of a utility-scale power plant.

 And all of this would be on a tabletop setup.
 This is the kind of difference having a medium with a high energy density makes.